diinki/diinki-retrofuture/README.md

 I recommend using the included GTK theme, however for the icon theme you may pick whichever you like.
 The GTK theme is likely what would change most if I ever update this rice.

+### Alternate Configs:

+The alternate configs contain two configuration directories, one for hyprland and one for waybar; Simply put, it's an alternate style for this rice which can be seen in the screenshots below.

 ### 📜 License

 This project is licensed under the MIT permissive license.